ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/chatbot-lv-24.md

 Update `sendToModel()` to use `userPrompt` instead of the scrambled-eggs prompt.
 Log once inside `sendToModel`: `console.log("sending prompt:", userPrompt)`.

+## 💡 Code Hints

+**Using variables in API calls?** You'll need to replace the hardcoded prompt with your variable.
+Check out the [API Calls section in SNIPPETS.md](./SNIPPETS.md#api-calls) for using variables in requests.

 ## ✅ Check
 1. Open your webpage in a browser
 2. Type something in the input field (like "What is the weather?")